Tawonga’s Young Alumni Board

 Rachael is a proud Tawonga camper alum, staff alum, and Legacy Society Member and she’s a proud parent to a future Tawonga camper.
-She currently works for Bon Appétit Management Company, as the Bay Area Regional Manager of Marketing, Communications, and Engagement for the Food at Google program.
+She currently works for Bon Appétit Management Company, as the Regional Director of Marketing, Communications, and Engagement for the Food at Google program.
 She received her BA in Social Welfare from UC Berkeley and her MS in Food, Agriculture, and the Environment from Tufts Friedman School of Nutrition in 2012.
 Her favorite camp meal is Unit BBQ on Shabbat, and her favorite camp activity is hanging by the river.

 Daniella (or as the Tawonga community knows her: Dani or Dlo) was a Tawonga camper for nine years, worked on staff for three years, and was a part of both the Counselor in Training and Teen Service Learning programs.
 She is currently a Product Manager for Open Research Data Publishing at the University of California.